rslovpt/localized-network/README.md

-# localized-network
+# l-network
-A localized network with server capabilities and database handling.
+A flask server that can do database and client-server connections.